Our Board

 Claire Sharpe

-Claire is a highly motivated and enthusiastic marketing graduate who thrives under pressure.
-She has a wide range of transferrable skills, particularly in the digital and project management field, with a keen interest in upcoming digital technologies and the opportunities they present to organisations.
-Working in a Belfast-based Advertising Agency with a range of clients on a global and local scale to deliver strategic and comprehensive marketing campaigns, she soon developed a curiosity for the developing digital world.
-Since moving from agency to client side of marketing, at Tourism Northern Ireland she has established a passion for tourism, in particular utilising developing technology to innovate the delivery of services to the tourism industry and visitors of Northern Ireland.
-She joins us through the Arts & Business NI Young Professionals on Arts Boards programme.
+Claire is a Senior Project Manager at Codec Ireland and is an alumni of the Arts & Business NI Young Leaders on Arts Boards Programme.
+She is a marketing graduate with a wide range of transferrable skills, particularly in the digital and project management field, with a keen interest in upcoming digital technologies and the opportunities they present to organisations.
+In her previous roles, Claire has worked for an Advertising Agency with a range of clients on a global and local scale to deliver strategic and comprehensive marketing campaigns and at Tourism Northern Ireland she developed a passion for developing technology to innovate the delivery of services to the tourism industry and visitors of Northern Ireland.

 David Roberts